Expensify/App/docs/articles/expensify-classic/settings/Set-Notifications.md

  - Search for messages from expensify.com in your spam folder, open them, and click “Not Spam” at the top of each message.
  - Configure an email filter that identifies Expensify's email domain expensify.com and directs all incoming messages to your inbox, to avoid messages going to spam.
- - Add specific known Expensify email addresses to your email contacts list.
+ - Add specific known Expensify email addresses such as concierge@expensify.com to your email contacts list.

 # Further troubleshooting for private domains